Nawafflee/PROG10004-A1/Readme.md

-# To start the appliction input the following command on the terminal
+# To start the appliction input the following command on the terminal:
 cd "PROG10004 A1"

+# then write the following command on the terminal to compile and have the PVM Interpret the Application file:
-Write the following on the terminal: python App.py
+python App.py